Emmotes/ic_spoilers/docs/season_2.md

 > Increase the effect of Charismatic Leader by 200%.

 > Krydle's base max health is increased by 75% for every 50 areas completed, up to area 600.

+Reverse Pickpocket
+> Krydle attacks a random enemy with his daggers.
+While doing so, he reverse pick-pockets a smokepowder bomb onto their person, which explodes for which deals 3 seconds of BUD damage in a small radius after 3 seconds if the enemy is not killed in the meantime.

+## Jaheira
+Tangling Scimitar
+> Jaheira attacks the nearest enemy with her scimitar, briefly rooting them in place with some vines.

+> Beast enemies are Jaheira's Favored Foe.
+When an enemy of her Favored Foe type is attacked (by any Champion), Jaheira gains a Hunter stack.
+This increases her damage by 200% per stack and increases the effect of Class Act by 100% per stack, stacking additively.
+Maximum 20 stacks.
+Stacks are reset when you change areas.

+> After 20 of Jaheira's Favored Foes have been killed, this ability activates and she becomes more focused, increasing the effects of Fierce Hunter by `$(amount)%` until you change areas.
+Once Persistent Focus is unlocked, she gains one stack of Persistent Focus every 30 seconds while Battle Focus is active, and one stack when it expires.

+> Jaheira increases the damage of all Champions, including herself, by `$(amount)%` for each stack of Persistent Focus she has, stacking additively.

+> Increase the effect of Class Act by `$(amount)%` for each Champion affected by it, stacking multiplicatively.

+> Jaheira increases the damage of Clerics, Wizards, Sorcerers, and Warlocks by `$(amount)%`.

+> Jaheira increases the damage of Barbarians, Fighters, Rogues and Monks by `$(amount)%`.

+> Jaheira increases the damage of Paladins, Rangers, Druids, and Bards by `$(amount)%`.

+> Jaheira increases the damage of Champions from the Heroes of Baldur's Gate affiliation by `$(amount)%`.

+> Jaheira continues to be a Fierce Hunter of Beast creatures.

+> Humanoids are Jaheira's new Favored Foe.
+Jaheira's Fierce Hunter and Battle Focus ability now trigger off of Humanoid creatures instead of Beasts.

+> Undead are Jaheira's new Favored Foe.
+Jaheira's Fierce Hunter and Battle Focus ability now trigger off of Undead creatures instead of Beasts.

 [Back to Top](#top)